-The Computer and Information Science Department
+The Computer Science Department

 The science of computing extends far beyond hardware and software questions.
 Allegheny’s computer science majors understand the theories and concepts behind the technology, and there’s almost no limit to the ways in which this broad-based knowledge can be adapted.